Noureddin Zarrinkelk

-Noureddin Zarrinkelk (born 9 April 1937, in Mashhad), also spelled Zarrin-Kelk, also known as Noori or Nouri, is an Iranian animator, concept artist, editor, graphic designer, illustrator, layout artist, photographer, script writer, educator, and sculptor.
+Noureddin Zarrinkelk (Persian: نورالدین زرینکلک; b.
+9 April 1937, in Mashhad), also spelled Zarrin-Kelk, also known as Noori or Nouri, is an Iranian animator, concept artist, editor, graphic designer, illustrator, layout artist, photographer, script writer, educator, and sculptor.

 Biography

-He studied pharmacy at Tehran University and holds a PharmD.
-Then he studied animation film in the Belgium Royal Academy Of Fine Arts (Raoul Servais) from 1969 till 1972.
+Zarrinkelk studied pharmacy at Tehran University, where he earned a PharmD.
+Later, from 1969 to 1972, he studied animation film at the Royal Academy of Fine Arts (KASK) under Raoul Servais.

-Zarrinkelk founded the first school of Animation, which later merged with the prestigious faculty of fine art of Tehran University.
-Zarrinkelk continued being a professor of animation and graphic arts well into his retirement age.
+He established the first school of animation in Iran, which later merged with the prestigious Faculty of Fine Arts at Tehran University.
+He continued to serve as a professor of animation and graphic arts well into his retirement.

-Since 1971, Zarrinkelk has been Jury member of various international animation festivals and illustration biennials.

-Zarrinkelk was elected as the president of ASIFA (Association International du Film d'Animation) by his peers in 2003.
+Since 1971, Zarrinkelk has been a jury member at various international animation festivals and illustration biennials.
+In 2003, his peers elected him as the president of ASIFA (Association Internationale du Film d'Animation).

-Zarrinkelk is known as the father of animation of Iran.
+Zarrinkelk is recognized as the father of animation in Iran.

 Influence

 The art of animation as practised in modern day Iran started in 1950s.
 Iran's animation owes largely to Noureddin Zarrinkelk.
-Zarrinkelk was instrumental in founding the Institute for Intellectual Development of Children and Young Adults (IIDCYA) in Tehran in collaboration with the late father of Iranian graphics Morteza Momayez and other fellow artists like Farshid Mesghali, Ali Akbar Sadeghi and Arapik Baghdasarian, among others.
+Zarrinkelk played a crucial role in founding the Institute for Intellectual Development of Children and Young Adults (IIDCYA) in Tehran in collaboration with the father of Iranian graphics Morteza Momayez and fellow artists Farshid Mesghali, Ali Akbar Sadeghi and Arabik Baghdasarian, among others.